 Simply, it’s the effect of color on your mental state.
 The hues in our environment can make us feel a zillion different ways.
 Depending on the colors around us we can feel cheery, angry, calm, energized, anxious, cozy, stressed, even hungry.
 They can also make rooms seem larger or smaller.
 And the psychological effects of different colors can vary widely.

 Color psychology has its roots in ancient Chinese and Egyptian “chromotherapy,” a form of alternative medicine that uses color as a method of healing and medicine.
 Because it’s such an intriguing area of study, in modern times color psychology has been all the rage in the fields of marketing, art, design, and more.
-Although scientific research in the field of is still growing, studies have shown fascinating effects of colors on thought and human behavior.
+Although scientific research in this field is still growing, studies have shown fascinating effects of colors on thought and human behavior.
 According to the highly influential Swiss psychiatrist Carl Jung (1875-1961), “Colors are the mother tongue of the subconscious.”
 Color’s effect on the brain is unsurprising in light of this truth.

 How can I incorporate color psychology into my home design?